colinmarklubembe/qualitative-analysis-on-mental-health-data/README.md

 - **Word Cloud Visualization**: Creating visual representations of the most frequent terms in respondents' feedback to identify important themes.
 - **Cross-tabulation**: Comparing different demographic groups to see how their responses vary.

-Through this analysis, we aim to extract actionable insights into how universities can better support the mental health of their students.
+Through this analysis, we aim to extract actionable insights into how universities can better support the mental health of students.